- Best ED Treatment for Men over 40

 The PSA level, also known as the Prostate Specific Antigen level, is a blood test that identifies potential abnormalities in the prostate gland.
 Potential prostate abnormalities include enlarged prostate, also known as Benign Prostatic Hyperplasia or BPH, prostatitis, which is inflammation in the tissue in and around the prostate, or the dreaded prognosis of prostate cancer.
 A normal prostate gland is soft to the touch and about the size of a walnut.
 There are natural methods to lower the PSA level, including a prostate supplement, and lifestyle changes that include a prostate diet.

-What are normal PSA levels as man age?
+What are normal PSA Ranges as man age?

 PSA levels for men will generally increase naturally as they age.
 Prostate Specific Antigen test (PSA) levels for men between the ages of 40-60 with a healthy prostate gland is 3 to 4 ng/mL.
 Prostate problems, such as enlarged prostate tend to develop in men between the ages of 45 and 65, and most cases of prostate cancer are diagnosed in men over age 50.